 Magnetic resonance imaging (MRI) is one of the safest and most accurate imaging techniques available.
 It combines a powerful magnet with sophisticated computer technology and radio waves to produce detailed pictures of organs and soft tissues to diagnose a variety of medical conditions.

-The MRI suites at CDC/CDC on Comer are naturally lit and spacious.
-We offer a variety of patient comfort features including headphones for music, eye pillows or sleep masks, and a two-way communication system to speak with the technologist at anytime during the process.
+The MRI suites at CDC/CDC Northside are naturally lit and spacious.
+We offer a variety of patient comfort features including headphones for movies, music, eye pillows or sleep masks, and a two-way communication system to speak with the technologist at anytime during the process.

 An MRI experience can be described as somewhat loud to those who have never heard it before.
 You may be interested to hear what it sounds like before your visit.

 Keep in mind that you will be wearing headphones to block out much of the noise that you can hear in the sample sound file.
 If it makes you more comfortable, you are invited to bring your favorite CD to listen to during the exam.

 The Open and Wide Bore High Field MRIs are performed at our Columbus Diagnostic Center location – 2040 10th Ave., Columbus, GA 31901.

 Our newest machine, the 3.0T MRIs are performed at our CDC Northside location -7500 Veterans Parkway, Suite C, Columbus, GA 31909, in the Magnolia Plaza Shopping Center, across from the Valley Rescue Mission Retail Store in north Columbus.

 With three types of MRI technology available, Open, Wide Bore high field, and 3T high field, we are well equipped to meet your needs.

 • What is an MRI and How Does it Work?